DionKill/lg-gram-linux/README.md

 This guide is made for the LG Gram 17" 2023, but it should work on all other models with some minor tweaking.
 I used Fedora (41 and 42), but all should work on other distros too.

+# Download the configurations
+Download the configurations from the release page, and unzip the file.
+You can then modify all the files to your liking, and move them to the folders mentioned below (you need root).

 ## Kernel configurations
 As seen [here](https://www.kernel.org/doc/html/latest/admin-guide/laptops/lg-laptop.html), the newer versions of the Linux kernel support a lot of drivers for the laptop.